 Highly complex components which cannot be made by conventional methods can be produced tool-less by additive manufacturing, e.g. undercuttings and grid structures.
+The characteristic feature of these processes is the elemental or layered structure of the component.

 Selective Laser Sintering (SLS) uses a laser which melts the polymer powder point to point.
 The device is built up by a layer by layer coating of thin powder layers on a powder platform following a laser induced fusing process.
 This procedure is repeated until a 3D device is produced.
 The unfused powder of each layer is used as support material and can be removed easily.